 A Leave of Absence (LOA) can be voluntary or required by the school of medicine.
-In addition, they can be due to academic deficiencies, for medical, or personal reasons.
+In addition, they can be due to academic deficiencies, for medical or personal reasons.
 The various types of LOA have different implications and stipulations for returning to medical school.
-Students taking LOA for reasons other than medical or emergency, should notify the Office of Student Affairs by May for those entering the third year, or by June for those entering the second year.
 Students may be placed on leave of absence to remediate deficiencies and USMLE requirements.
 Students are allowed 24 months total LOA.